gpestana/notes/talks/everyone_is_naked/README.md

 Check the demo videos here [dht-attack-video].
-The main takeaway from the demo is that by being a peer provider of a particular resource, we were able to learn the IP address of the clients requesting the resource using widespread networking tools such as Wireshark [wireshark].
+The main takeaway from the demo is that by being a peer provider of a particular resource, we were able to learn the IP address of the client requesting the resource using widespread networking tools such as Wireshark [wireshark].

 n We use IPFS DHT as an example due to its stability, available tooling and APIs which makes it very easy and fast to, for example, query a provided of a given